odhyp/portfolio/content/blog/2025-02-13-upgrading-hugo-to-tailwindcss-v4.md

 ### Step 2: Removing old files

-Since `tailwind.config.js` is no longer used, migrate your custom styles to `styles.css`.
+Since `tailwind.config.js` is no longer used, migrate your custom styles to `styles.css` and add `@import "tailwindcss"`.
 Here's what it looks like now:

 ```js
 @import "tailwindcss";